Zylann/Grid/README.txt

 GRID
 Main developer : Marc Gilleron marc.gilleron@free.fr
-README last update : 10/01/2012 18:29
+README last update : 21/01/2012 22:43

 Description :

 	Grid is a cross-platform 2D hack-n-slash-shooter game project.
 	You spawn in a world, and you have to explore it and defending yourself.
 	In the current version, there is no real purpose in the game (it will come later).
-	It includes a world editor, wich is the same for designers and players.
+It includes a level editor, which is the same for designers and players.

-	Multiplayer is planned, but is not under development.
+	Multiplayer is planned, but is not currently under development.
 	If you have knownledge in this domain, your help is welcome !

-	Grid is designed to be feature-extensive, so if you have any funny (an reasonable) idea to add in the game, please contact or just join the project !
+	If you have any funny (an reasonable) idea to add in the game, please contact or just join the project !

+Planned features :

+	see main.cpp.

 How to compile :

-	Grid is written in C++ and compiled by the GNU GCC compiler.
+	Grid is written in C++ and can compile with MinGW (tested).
-	The IDE used is Code::Blocks with MinGW
+	The IDE I currently use is Code::Blocks
-	(but you can use another one if you find the way to configure it)
+	(but you can use another one if you find the way to configure it).

 	Project dependencies :